R-modes as a New Probe of Dark Matter in Neutron Stars: Results

+To check whether the instability windows considered are consistent with recent pulsar observations, in Fig.~\ref{fig:dm_bv_fT} we plot the $f-T$ data (without the error bars as estimated from the envelope model) for low-mass x-ray binaries (LMXBs)~\cite{Alford2014,Haskell2012}, that are heated and potentially spun up by accretion from a companion.
+Further, to take into account pulsar timing data, we convert this $f-T$ boundary to a dynamical boundary in $f-\Dot{f}$ parameter space by assuming that the power-loss due to the spin-down driven by $r$-mode instability is equal to the luminosity (both neutrino and photon luminosity) of the star

 where $L_{\nu}$ and $L_{photon}$ denote the neutrino and photon luminosity~\cite{luminosity,Alford2014a}, respectively.
 In Fig.~\ref{fig:dm_bv_ff1}, we plot the same instability window in the $f-\Dot{f}$ plane along with the pulsar timing data from the ATNF catalog~\cite{ATNF}.
 Since we assumed that the spin down is entirely due to $r$-modes ignoring other spin-down mechanisms, we put a left arrow in the $\Dot{f}$ parameter for all the pulsars indicating that the spin-down $\Dot{f}$ originating from $r$-modes alone will be less than that measured in pulsar data.
 For both the Figs.~\ref{fig:dm_bv_fT} and \ref{fig:dm_bv_ff1}, we see that the $r$-mode instability cannot be reconciled with the pulsar data for currently known minimal hadronic damping mechanisms.
-Adding DM contribution to the NS for the models considered in this work does not change the conclusions except for the case where the DM decay timescale is constant and much lower than the neutron decay timescale.
+Adding DM contribution, the instability window in scenarios 1 and 3 fail to explain recent observational data.
+However, in scenario 2 (constant timescale), low values of $\tau$ is favoured by pulsar data.
+Although among the values considered, only $\tau = 8.8\times 10^4 s$ is consistent with experimental data from neutron decay anomaly, lower $\tau$ values may be possible considering other decay channels.